Wonderman (Tinie Tempah song)

-"Wonderman" is a song by English rapper Tinie Tempah featuring English singer Ellie Goulding.
+"Wonderman" is a song by British rapper Tinie Tempah featuring British singer Ellie Goulding.
 It was released on 7 March 2011 as the fifth single from Tinie Tempah's debut studio album, Disc-Overy (2010).
 The song was produced by long-time collaborator Labrinth. who has also worked with Tinie Tempah on "Pass Out" and "Frisky", and mixed by James F Reynolds, who mixed the entire Disc-Overy album.
 The single peaked at number 12 on the UK Singles Chart.

 Background

 Ellie Goulding provides guest vocals on this track, which lays Tempah's rap over a dreamy electropop beat.
 She told the BBC programme Newsbeat: "He's one of these people I believe in, and not just because of his music, but because he's a lovely person.
 [The track is] about not having all that much when you're little and then working very hard and then having a lot more than you used to have and being very grateful.
 So I can relate to it – it's really cool."
 Tempah told The Sun how he met Goulding: "We met properly earlier this year at the Dingwalls venue in Camden, North London, when we were on the same bill and just hit it off.
 She's just a really cool chick.
 She's come to watch a few of my shows and vice versa.
 We continued to stay in touch.
 The media kept saying.
 'When are you guys going to work together?'
 So I was like 'You know what?
 Let's do it for the album.'"
 Labrinth also provided backing vocals although he was uncredited.